bob-anderson-ok/Jocular/src/jocularmain/Help/marker.help.md

 ### Overview --- trim markers

 **<font color=blue>Trim markers</font>** (color coded blue) are used to tell Jocular which observation points can be excluded from the solution (and noise estimation) process.
 None, one, or both of these markers can be specified.
-Points to the left of the left trim marker are excluded while points to the right of the right trim are excluded when the  **Apply** button is clicked.
+Points to the left of the left trim marker are excluded while points to the right of the right trim are excluded when the  `Apply` button is clicked.

-When the **Apply** button is clicked, the trim markers are automatically cleared so that a subsequent click on the button will easily 'undo' the trim action.
+When `Apply` is clicked, the trim markers are automatically cleared so that a subsequent click on `Apply` will 'undo' the trim action.

 ### Overview --- D and R markers